hasselalcala/hasselalcala/README.md

 # I’m currently working on

 - *WTF Academy Starknet* contributing and developing content to learn Cairo language and StarkNet.
+- *Cora protocol* Lending protocol that eliminate the option seller, contributing in research for a pricer based on Kelly criterion.

 # I’m currently learning ...

 - *StarkNet messaging bridge workshop* learning how to use the StarkNet L1 <-> L2 messaging bridge to create powerful cross layer applications.
 - *ERC20 on StarkNet workshop* learning how to deploy an ERC20 token on StarkNet and customize it to perform specific functions.
+- Rust and ethers.rs

 ## How to reach me